olir/Frankenstein/doc/DebianLinux.md

 * Ungrouped Entries/ANT_EXECUTEABLE: /opt/apache-ant-1.10.2/bin/ant
 * ...

-Ready to use git and maven.
+### Compile Application

-apache-ant-1.10.2-bin.tar.gz
+Ready to use git and maven as usual.
+Read to parent instructions.